 8. During the legislative session, keep updated on the bill’s status:

 At certain times, action occurs with little notice, and you may quickly need to help generate calls and e-mails in support or opposition.
-Humane USA PA PAC and other animal groups publish alerts to keep you updated.
+Humane PA PAC and other animal groups publish alerts to keep you updated.

 9. Try to maintain a postive relationship: